inlife/nexrender/packages/nexrender-provider-ftp/readme.md

 * `port` - integer - The port of the FTP server.
 Default: 21
 * `user` - string - Username for authentication.
 Default: 'anonymous'
 * `password` - string - Password for authentication.
 Default: 'anonymous@'
+* `output` - string - Optional argument to notify how you want to save your file on a remote machine as

 Example: